Label: METHAMPHETAMINE HYDROCHLORIDE tablet

 These are not all the possible side effects of methamphetamine hydrochloride tablets.

-Call your child’s doctor for medical advice about side effects.
-You may report side effects to FDA at
+Call your child’s healthcare provider for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088.

 How should I store methamphetamine hydrochloride tablets?